SponsorPay/Evax/README.md

 # Evax Assets Compressor

 ![Evax compressor logo](http://farm8.staticflickr.com/7166/6505430865_1f9f232e8c_o_d.png)

 *Evax compressor make you feel lighter*

 Evax is a simple asset packaging library for Ruby, providing JavaScript/CSS concatenation and compression using UglifyJS and a really simple regex based CSS compressor.
 Just because enough is enough.

 The idea behind it is to have a really **simple library to compress your assets** in the simplest way without any weird dependency (who said Java?).
 There are nice assets packaging systems out there but they have too many options for some cases.
-Sometimes, you just want to play with a pet project.

 Create a YAML file describing assets, Evax will take it and compress the javascript and stylesheets files to the *output directory* of your choice.
 Done.

 ## Instalation

     gem install evax

 ## Dependencies

 As *Evax* has a dependency in *uglifier* who has a dependency in *execjs* it is needed to have a proper **JS runtime** installed in your system.
 Pick one from the [execjs README page](https://github.com/sstephenson/execjs)